 As their name suggests, distance bounding protocols enable a verifier device (denoted V) to establish an upper bound on the physical distance to an untrusted prover device (P).
-These protocols were first introduced in 1994 by Brands and Chaum [6] to thwart distance fraud and the so-called mafia fraud attacks (two types of relay attacks) as applied against ATM's; the target application of [6] was thus to check the proximity between a legitimate ATM and a user's smartcard.
-Since this seminal work, a broad range of distance bounding protocols have been proposed for technologies as RFID [7-10], ultra-wideband (UWB) devices [11-13], wireless ad hoc networks [14-16], or sensor networks [17, 18].
+These protocols were first introduced in 1994 by Brands and Chaum [5] to thwart distance fraud and the so-called mafia fraud attacks (two types of relay attacks) as applied against ATM's; the target application of [5] was thus to check the proximity between a legitimate ATM and a user's smartcard.
+Since this seminal work, a broad range of distance bounding protocols have been proposed for technologies as RFID [6-9], ultra-wideband (UWB) devices [10-12], wireless ad hoc networks [13-15], or sensor networks [16].

 Distance bounding can be extended to location verification (also called secure positioning) if multiple verifiers interact with the prover: the location returned is then in the intersection of the bounding spheres surrounding each verifier.
-Dedicated location verification protocols were proposed in [15, 19].
+Dedicated location verification protocols were proposed in [14,17].
 As an alternative to radio waves Sastry, Shankar, and Wagner [2] proposed to use ultrasound waves to obtain better spatial resolution, due to sound's much lower speed.
 However, this technology is susceptible to wormhole attacks [18] (e.g. if the signal is converted to a faster radio signal to deceive the verifier).
-For a more theoretical analysis of location verification, we invite the reader to consult works [20, 21] in the recent field of position based cryptography.

-In 2008, Rasmussen and Čapkun noted [22] that known distance bounding protocols leak information to external observers on the distance and location of the prover and the verifier.
+In 2008, Rasmussen and Čapkun noted [21] that known distance bounding protocols leak information to external observers on the distance and location of the prover and the verifier.
 In short, information leaks through the measure of messages' arrival times, which allows one to draw on the neighborhood map hyperboles representing physical bounds on the devices' location.
-Although locations and relatives distances are obvious in some cases-particularly with shortrange signals, or with only two devices in the neighborhood-attackers are often not supposed to know them.
+Although locations and relatives distances are obvious in some cases-particularly with short-range signals, or with only two devices in the neighborhood-attackers are often not supposed to know them.
 For example, in a scenario with a large number of devices and vehicles (as a battlefield), it can be necessary to hide the identity of the communicating parties, who in turn need to ensure secure positioning; if an adversary can determine the relative position of the communicating parties, it then becomes much easier to identify them.
-Rasmussen and Čapkun thus investigated potential countermeasures against leakage of information and proposed a privacy-preserving distance bounding protocol [22].
+Rasmussen and Čapkun thus investigated potential countermeasures against leakage of information and proposed a privacy-preserving distance bounding protocol [21].